shuluoshu/shuluoshu.github.io/README.md

 # About me
 I am now working at Baidu VIS as an RD.
 My research interest is **3D vision**, including 3D object detection, depth estimation, stereo matching, point cloud semantic segmentation and NeRF.
-I received my B.E degree from Wuhan University and my Ph.D. degree from Chinese Academy of Sciences, under the supervision of Xiaolin Zhang.
+I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from Chinese Academy of Sciences in 2019, under the supervision of Xiaolin Zhang.

 --------

 # Recent Acitivities

 - 2 Papers accepted by ICCV 2021.
-- One paper accepted by TPAMI 2021.
+- 1 paper accepted by TPAMI 2021.
 - 4 Papers accepted by ACM MM 2021.
 - 1 Paper accpeted by CVPR 2021.
 - Won the first place in ROD Challenge!